-The only difference in the values of other liabilities between the two bases is the exclusion from Solvency II of "Deferred tax liabilities" of €0.2m and the exclusion of deferred acquisition income of €0.6m from "Provisions other than technical provisions".
+The only difference in the values of other liabilities between the two bases is the exclusion from Solvency II of deferred acquisition income of €0.7m from "Provisions other than technical provisions".

 4.4.
 Alternative methods for valuation

 The Company does not use any other methods of valuation.